golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-parallel-tasks.md

 {% alert level="info" %}

-You can clone the yajsapi repository and find the complete project in the `examples/hashcat` folder.
+You can clone the @golem-sdk/golem-js repository and find the complete project in the `examples/hashcat` folder.
 {% /alert  %}

 ## Summary